Same-sex marriage in Colorado: Colorado ex rel. Suthers v. Hall

 Hillary Hall, the Boulder County Clerk, had been issuing licenses based on her own interpretation of the Tenth Circuit ruling in Kitchen soon after that ruling was handed down.
-The state Attorney General filed a motion in state district court in an attempt to stay the clerk's actions.
+Attorney General Suthers filed a motion in state district court in an attempt to stay the clerk's actions.
 However, on July 10, 2014, a day after the Brinkman ruling, District Court Judge Andrew Hartman found that while Hall violated the law—"There is little argument that Clerk Hall is engaging in a form of civil disobedience.
 She apparently is taking the position posited by St. Augustine and followed notably by Martin Luther King Jr. that, 'an unjust law is no law at all.'"—but he refused to impose a restraining order or injunction upon her, as the state did not meet its high burden for a stay.

-On July 21, 2014, the state Attorney General appealed the ruling; in light of the ruling by the state Supreme Court staying license issuance in Adams and Denver counties, the Attorney General also asked Judge Hartman to reconsider his ruling and stay it.
+On July 21, 2014, Suthers appealed the ruling; in light of the ruling by the Colorado Supreme Court staying license issuance in Adams and Denver counties, he also asked Judge Hartman to reconsider his ruling and stay it.
 Judge Hartman denied the state's request on July 23.
 The next day, a three-judge panel of the Colorado Court of Appeals again denied the Attorney General's motion.
 The Colorado Supreme Court, sua sponte on July 29, decided to hear the case and ordered it transferred and requested the record on appeal to be filed before it by October 20, 2014.
-The state Supreme Court stayed Hall from issuing same-sex marriage licenses in the meantime.
+The Supreme Court stayed Hall from issuing same-sex marriage licenses in the meantime.